vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ### Install Harbor

 [Harbor](https://goharbor.io/) is an open-source container registry.
-Harbor Registry may be used as a private registry for container images that you want to deploy to Tanzu Kubernetes clusters.
+The Harbor registry may be used as a private registry for container images that you want to deploy to Tanzu Kubernetes clusters.

 To install the harbor package, repeat the steps for package installation.
 An example yaml for customizing harbor deployment is shown below.